cosmos/cosmos-sdk/docs/spec/distribution/overview.md

 ## Overview

+Collected fees are pooled globally and divided out passively to validators and delegators.
+Each validator has the opportunity to charge commission to the delegators on the fees collected on behalf of the delegators by the validators.
+Fees are paid directly into a global fee pool, and validator proposer-reward pool.
+Due to the nature of of passive accounting whenever changes to parameters which affect the rate of fee distribution occurs, withdrawal of fees must also occur.

+ - when withdrawing one must withdrawal the maximum amount they are entitled too, leaving nothing in the pool,
+ - when bonding, unbonding, or re-delegating tokens to an existing account a full withdrawal of the fees must occur (as the rules for lazy accounting change),
+ - when a validator chooses to change the commission on fees, all accumulated commission fees must be simultaneously withdrawn.

+The above scenarios are covered is `triggers.md`.

 The distribution mechanism outlines herein is used to lazily distribute the following between validators and associated delegators:
  - Multi-token fees to be socially distributed